 The School of Education confers two degrees: Bachelors of Education (B.Ed.) in Special Education and Bachelor of Education in Physical Education.
 This school also provides programs leading to initial and continuing teacher certification in elementary and secondary education in conjunction with the B.A. degree.

-The School of Engineering confers the degree of Bachelor of Science (B.S.)
-(Honors and General) in Civil, Computer, General, Electrical, and Mechanical Engineering.
+The School of Engineering and Applied Science confers the degree of Bachelor of Science (B.S.)
+(Honors and General) in Civil, Computer, Computer Science, Electrical, Engineering Management and Mechanical Engineering.